 The Appellate and Post-Conviction Advocacy (APCA) Clinic is offered as a year-long, eight-credit course.
 Students must enroll in the course for the full year (four credits each semester for a total of eight credits).
 The clinic, which requires a considerable amount of legal research and writing, is best suited for very hard-working, self-motivated students.

 Over the course of the year, students in the clinic represent clients in both the appellate and post- conviction phases of a criminal case.
 During the fall semester, the scope of representation focuses primarily on a direct appeal before the Maryland Court of Special Appeals (Maryland’s intermediate appellate court).
-As a part of this representation, students working under active faculty supervision do some or all of the following: interview and advise clients; read trial transcripts (and other parts of the criminal case record); identify and select issues; conduct legal research; prepare several drafts of appellate briefs and/or other pleadings; conduct moots; and present actual arguments in court.
+During this representation, students working under active faculty supervision do some or all of the following: interview and advise clients; read trial transcripts (and other parts of the record); identify and select issues; conduct legal research; prepare several drafts of appellate briefs and/or other pleadings; conduct moots; and present oral arguments in court.

 Current & Previous Instructors:

 |This course is not currently scheduled.|